 Scrappers.
 Fighters.
 The never-say-die folks.
 The people who would really rather bleed — a lot — than quit.
 The ones with fire in their eyes as soon as their feet hit the floor in the morning.
 The folks who grab each day and smash through it like every single breath was their last.

 You know these folks.
 You grab them for a team WOD whenever you can.
 They may not be the strongest or the most talented, but you want them on your side because you know they’re never going to quit — and they’re not going to let you quit, or let up, or ease up for more than a second to catch your breath.
+It’s not just that they want to win, but that they simply can’t live with less than 100% effort.

 They piss you off sometimes.
 On days that you don’t feel so good, you look over and still they’re going hard: fighting, struggling, clawing to keep going.
 Why can’t they just stop being so intense?
 Ease up.
 Allow the rest of us a chance to relax too.
 Give everybody some more SOYA (Sitting on Your Ass) time.